Lufa Farms: 2020

-The company is forecasting the completion of their Ville Saint Laurent greenhouse for the spring of 2020.
-Once finished, it will become the world's largest rooftop greenhouse at 164,000 square feet (about three football fields) and will house the company's complete tomato and eggplant production.
-The surface area will be greater than all three of their current greenhouses combined and will double the company's growing capacity, allowing them to feed up to 2% of Montreal households with local vegetables.
+The company finished the completion of their Ville Saint Laurent greenhouse in the spring of 2020.The greenhouse measures 164,000 square feet and reached full production in August 2020.

 Farming techniques

 Lufa Farms grows its crops on rooftops.
-In the summer, natural plant transpiration cools the greenhouse and consequently helps to mitigate the heat island effect produced by black tar rooftops.
 In its operations, it uses a coconut fiber substrate using a hydroponic system.
 Water is recirculated and rain and meltwater are added into the closed-loop system.

 Lufa Farms does not use synthetic herbicides, fungicides, or pesticides.
 It relies primarily on bio-controls consisting of the introduction of predatory insects.

 Green waste is composted and sold on Lufa Farms' Marketplace or is sent to municipal or other partner composting sites.